nuejs/nue/packages/nuekit/docs/nueyaml.md

 # Nueyaml specification
-A human-first data format for configuration files.
-Nueyaml prioritizes readability and predictability over developer convenience features.
+A developer-first data format for configuration files.
+It prioritizes readability and predictability over convenience.

 ## Design philosophy

-Less is more.
-The format uses a spartan type system with clear, predictable rules.
-No property needs to be quoted.
-Structure emerges naturally from indentation rather than syntax.
+Less is more: the syntax uses a limited type system with clear, predictable rules ditching most features and gimmicks from the original YAML specification.

 ## File structure
 All Nueyaml files must start with an object at the root level.
 The parser always returns an object, never an array or primitive value.

 Files are encoded in UTF-8.